CloudCannon/Jekyll-Tips/_guide/running_jekyll.md

 ### Start with static

-With Jekyll you do not need to learn all of it to get started.
-A Jekyll site usually starts as static HTML which gets gradually improved.
+You do not need to learn _all_ of Jekyll to get started.
+A Jekyll site starts as static HTML which you gradually integrate Jekyll features into.

 We'll be using one of the thousands of free HTML template for this guide.
 Of course, you can easily build your website from scratch using any CSS or JavaScript framework you desire.
 One of the big advantages of using Jekyll is you have complete control over all the source code.

-Download and unzip the [Crafty Template](/crafty.zip).
+Download and unzip the [Creative Template](/creative.zip).

 ### Running Jekyll